MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 In addition to providing resiliency improvements, ReFS introduces new features for performance-sensitive and virtualized workloads.
 Real-time tier optimization, block cloning, and sparse VDL are good examples of the evolving capabilities of ReFS, which are designed to support dynamic and diverse workloads:

 - **Real-time tier optimization** - Real-time tier optimization delivers both high performance and also capacity efficient storage for your data.
-     - To provide fast and capacity-efficient storage, a volume can be divided into two groups of drives, known as tiers.
+     - To provide fast and capacity-efficient storage, ReFS divides a volume into two logical storage groups, known as tiers.
 These tiers can have their own drive and resiliency types, allowing each tier to optimize for either performance or capacity.
 Some example configurations include:

             | Performance tier | Capacity tier |
             |----------------|-----------------|